Kh05ifr4nD/uifs/README.md

-# SUIF
+# UIFS

-A simple user interface for FPGA, used in XDU teaching, written in Rust and [Slint](https://slint.rs) for GUI.
+A simple user interface for teaching-use FPGA via serial port, built with Slint.